 That huge demo was built on the spine of the SA and yet the SA chair was denied a place on the platform while Lib Dem Charles Kennedy was welcomed with open arms ... and then promptly supported "our boys" once action started.
 And where's it all gone, anyway?
 If the SWP, Counterfire and STWC claim 1 to 2 million were on the march, then they have to give a good account of where they've all gone, 'cause it's not into the left movement.

-[EDIT: I was reminded that the STWC's leading Rees/German axis declared direct action and civil disobedience to be "elitist".
-Independently, two train drivers stopped an ammo train and students had a protest but nothing bar the usual march came from STW.
-They just sat on it while many thousands of innocents died, Iraq's infrastructure was destroyed and JP Morgan led the syphoning off of the nation's assets.]
+All that energy and good will from the biggest demonstration in modern British history should surely have led to action in the tradition of the Greenham Common cruise missile protests or the Faslane sit-ins.
+Independently, two train drivers stopped an ammo train and students held a protest, but the STWC's leading SWP Rees/German axis declared direct action and civil disobedience to be elitist.
+Nothing further bar the usual march came from STW.
+They just sat on it while many thousands of innocents died, Iraq's infrastructure was destroyed and JP Morgan (which since Blair's retirement as Prime Minister has paid him two or three million per year) led the syphoning off of the Iraqi nation's assets.

-In the eighteen months of love-bombing it took to recruit me, I received numerous assurances of SWP superiority when it came to human relations.
+In the eighteen months of love-bombing it took to recruit me, they'd regularly turn up on the doorstep unannounced, dump piles of the Socialist Worker newspaper on me and drag me off to their meetings.
+I was too respectful of what I thought were real socialists to ask them to sling their hook even when they were pestering me and making my partner uncomfortable.
+My parents were old-fashioned leftists and at the time I thought it would have been a dishonour to them and the best that they'd inculcated into me to have done so, although now I wish I'd been stronger.
+A large part of me hoped they were the real deal and the rose-tinted spectacles were firmly in place.
+During this time I received numerous assurances of SWP superiority when it came to human relations.
 Tony Cliff's partner, a dear sweet but fiery old lady called Chanie Rosenberg, would do her turn on the platform at conferences, making it clear how, perhaps not every sperm, but every member was sacred.
 "Like gold dust."

 More iron pyrites than gold, I'm afraid.